-Alexander Boris de Pfeffel Johnson took office in July 2019 after winning the Conservative Party leadership election by a significant majority.
-He has faced many challenges in just twelve months, from a Supreme Court case to a General Election to being hospitalised with COVID-19.
+Boris Johnson took office in July 2019 after winning the Conservative Party leadership election by a significant majority.
+He has faced many challenges in just twelve months, from a Supreme Court case to a General Election.
 So, how has Boris Johnson been performing after one year in office?

-Boris’ big pitch since he started his leadership campaign was getting Brexit done on 31st October 2019, something he’d rather die in a ditch than delay.
+Boris’ big pitch since he started his leadership campaign was getting Brexit done on 31st October 2019.
+This is something he said he’d rather die in a ditch than delay.
 After a series of events leading up to the October deadline, including bringing the new deal to the House of Commons, the UK did not leave on time.
 Boris had missed this all-important deadline, but he was not defeated.
-The new date was set as 31st January 2020, and following the all-important General Election, the UK now finds itself in the transition period having successfully left the European Union.
+The new date was set as 31st January 2020, and the UK has now officially left the EU.
 Even with until just the end of the year, the government remains optimistic that a deal with the EU can be signed, despite the COVID-19 crisis taking away valuable negotiating time.

 2) His campaign promises

 Boris Johnson and his campaign for leadership of the Conservatives and during the General Election was all about big numbers and big promises: 20,000 new police officers, 20 hospital upgrades, full-fibre internet.
 Have these aims been achieved?